dseph/EwsEditor/README.md

 ### Project Description

-EWSEditor is an API explorer - an application which is used to explore the usage of an API.
+EWSEditor is an API explorer - an application which is used by programmers to explore the usage of an API.
 In this case it was created to demonstrates the EWS Managed API and EWS calls.
 It is an open-source sample and is not a Microsoft application.
-There is no support for this code or its build.
+There is no support for this code or any of its builds.

 EWSEditor has three goals: